uktrade/pyHanko/README.md

-A DBT wrapper around the PyHanko library that removes the `validation` module as it is the only part of the library that is not production-ready.
+A DBT wrapper around the pyHanko library that removes the `validation` module as it is the only part of the library that is not production-ready.

 This fork also removes some other unnecessary features like CLI support and permission management.